India bats for faster extradition of economic offenders, corruption-free world at G20 anti-graft meet | Law-Order

 Union Minister Jitendra Singh on Saturday stressed on faster extradition of fugitive economic offenders and recovery of their assets, besides achieving a ''corruption-free world'' during the crucial G20 anti-graft ministerial meeting here.

+He said that a whopping USD 1.8 billion has been recovered and brought back to India from abroad in the past few years.

+Singh said that the “gender aspect of corruption” was also deliberated during the meeting and a headway has been made in this direction at the behest of India.

-He said fugitive economic offenders pose a significant challenge to both national and international law enforcement as they are able to exploit gaps and differences between legal and financial systems of countries to evade justice.
+On fugitive economic offenders, he said they pose a significant challenge to both national and international law enforcement as they are able to exploit gaps between legal and financial systems of countries to evade justice.

-He said economic crimes include a wide range of illegal activities such as fraud, tax evasion, money laundering and embezzlement.
+He noted that economic crimes include a wide range of illegal activities such as fraud, tax evasion, money laundering and embezzlement.
 Their actions undermine the rule of law, hamper economic development and often contribute to corruption, Singh said.

 He said the G20 Anti-Corruption Working Group (ACWG), under India's presidency, has been successful in building consensus on important issues related to strengthening law enforcement cooperation, information sharing and asset recovery mechanisms.